RAMM’s dynamic contemporary art programme is an expression of its vision: Home to a Million Thoughts.

 It was a partnership with Grays Farm Cider and The University of Toronto, funded by the Social Science & Humanities Research Council in Canada and Arts Council England.

 To coincide with Naomi Frears’s solo show at Exeter Phoenix, RAMM has commissioned the artist to create new work inspired by Untold Stories in the collections with a focus on sleeves.
 Intersecting the worlds of high fashion and work wear, sleeves bring together Frears’ interests in gesture and everyday choreography.
 Her research and observation of the costume collections in store have provided the catalyst for this new intervention in the Courtyard Case.
+The work will be displayed from 17 September to 7 November 2021.

 Naomi Frears (born 1963) lives and works in St Ives, Cornwall and is based in the historic Porthmeor Studios.
 Recent solo exhibitions include New Work at Beaux Arts, London; The Picture Room, Newlyn Art Gallery; Kestle Barton, Cornwall as well as a commission for Groundwork, CAST, Cornwall in 2018.
 She received her BA (Hons) from Sunderland College of Art in 1986 and has shown widely throughout the UK since.
 Alongside her personal practice she has curated a variety of exhibitions, residencies and events for organisations such as Tate, Newlyn Gallery, Groundwork, Kestle Barton and Falmouth School of Art.
 Her work appears regularly on the cover of London Review of Books.

 RAMM has invited acclaimed contemporary artist Joy Gregory to create a new artwork.
 The piece will be displayed as part of an exhibition which will explore how the transatlantic slave trade and its legacy permeates Devon and Exeter’s social infrastructure to this day.
+Originally planned for 2020, the Covid-19 emergency and lockdown have forced a postponement and will now be displayed from 29 January to May 2022.

 The new artwork will be informed by the artist’s experience of working with the curators at RAMM and the museum’s collections, the advisory panel to this exhibition and local residents.
+Joy talks about her research so far and ideas for the work in this short video for Black History Month 2020.